San Francisco Symphony scraps East Coast tour due to strike

 The 103 musicians have been on strike since Wednesday, prompting the cancellation of three San Francisco performances of Mahler's Ninth Symphony.
-The canceled East Coast tour was scheduled to include concerts at Carnegie Hall on March 20 and the Kennedy Center in Washington on March 23.
+The cancelled East Coast tour was scheduled to include concerts at Carnegie Hall on March 20 and the Kennedy Centre in Washington on March 23.

 The decision to cancel the tour was made after three days of marathon negotiations.